AntonNazarenko/AntonNazarenko/README.md

 - 🔭 Experienced Full Stack Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in React, Node.js, SQL databases, AWS, and Project Management.
 Strong engineering professional with a Bachelor's degree focused in Computer Software Engineering from Kharkiv National University of Radioelectronics.
 - 🌱 I’m currently working on [the Honey Framework](https://honey.bitfinex.com).
 - 👯 I’m looking to collaborate on some open source projects
-- 📫 How to reach me: anton@code-care.pro
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anton-nazarenko-84218a17b/)
 -->

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=antonnazarenko&theme=radical)](https://github.com/anuraghazra/github-readme-stats)